 - Avoid over rubbing or kneading the mixture, treat it like a newborn baby.
 A super-smooth dough is not necessary, it needs simply to be pulled together into a light, pliable texture.

 - When cutting, use a tart cutter and at all costs, avoid twisting it as this tears at the edges of the scone and stunts their rise.
 Once cut gently shake the scone onto the prepared tray.
 The same applies when cutting with a knife.

 - Cook near the top of the oven, even when using a fan.
 They like it best up there!

-Here is my fruit scones recipe sif you are ready to get cracking
+Here is my fruit scones recipe if you are ready to get cracking

 Here is one of my popular scone recipes over on my British Food pages on the Spruce.
-Hope you enjoy them.
+I hope you enjoy them.